ryangorden/Devasc_TravisCi/README.md

 The `*_test_case.py` files inherit from `unittest.TestCase` which provides the backend `assert` methods, setup, teardown, and other basic features.
-The `unittest_run.py` is the main script which uses a variety of auxiliary `unittest` components to build and execute test suites.
+The `unittest_run.py` is the main script which uses a variety of auxiliary `unittest` components to build and execute test suites..